vardhan-930/iac-security-pipeline/README.md

 - Year & Section: SECTION D

 3) Project Goal
-- I made a small CI pipeline that scans my Terraform code for security issues when I push or open a pull request.
+- I built a small CI pipeline that scans my Terraform code for security issues when I push or open a pull request.

 4) What It Does
 - Runs Checkov on Terraform files on every push/PR.